 He was highly respected from shop-floor to very senior levels of the company.
 His methods are still successfully used, even though Simon has now left Rolls-Royce.”

-- Personal reference from a very senior person in my last company
+- Personal reference from a Chief Engineer in my last company

 The new approach avoids generating lots of possible causes (e.g. with a Fishbone diagram).